GSA/automate.fedramp.gov/content/documentation/ssp/4-ssp-template-to-oscal-mapping.md

 Resource Center (CSRC) [Cryptographic Module Validation Program Database](https://csrc.nist.gov/projects/cryptographic-module-validation-program/validated-modules/search).

 The product definition is a product with a cryptographic module.
 It must contain all of the typical component information suitable for reference by inventory-items and control statements.
 It must also include a link field with a rel value set to "validation" and an href value containing a URI fragment.
-The Fragment must start with a hashtag (#) and include the UUID value of the validation component.
+The fragment must start with a hashtag (#) and include the UUID value of the validation component.
 This links the two together.

 {{< figure src="/img/ssp-figure-21.png" title="FedRAMP SSP template cryptographic modules table (data-in-transit)." alt="Screenshot of the cryptographic modules table (data-in-transit) in the FedRAMP SSP template." >}}